murshidazher/dotfiles/README.md

 > My personal installation script to automate any new macOS system setup so I don't need to feel poor.

-- A dogmatic script to set up script.
+- A dogmatic script to set up my mac.
 Built for Mac OS X :fire: :fire:

 ## Table of Contents